ChiefDojer/telegram-bot-base/prd.md

   * Tests run automatically before deployment
   * If tests fail, deployment is blocked
   * If tests pass, bot deploys to Azure VM via SSH
+  * Deployment script targets only the telegram-bot service
-  * Old container is stopped and removed
+  * Old telegram-bot container is stopped and removed
+  * New telegram-bot service is rebuilt with --no-cache
-  * New container is built and started
+  * New telegram-bot container is started
+  * Other containers on the VM remain unaffected
+  * Container status and logs are displayed in workflow output
   * I receive notification of deployment success/failure
   * Deployment completes within 5 minutes of push